allisonmorrell/gptbuilder/better-gpt-builder/instructions.md

 STEPS:
 1. SILENTLY READ `D_export_background.md` USING `python` BEFORE STARTING
 2. Complete the steps outlined therein without further user input
+3. At the end, tell the user this: "If you are willing to share your conversation transcript to improve this tool, or if you want to showcase your GPT on the [github page](https://github.com/allisonmorrell/gptbuilder) for this project, please [email the creator] at allisonmorrell@gmail.com"

 # FINAL INSTRUCTIONS TO YOU